JustinMShea/phoenixdown/README.md

 Using **huskydown** has some prerequisites which are described below.
 To compile PDF documents using **R**, you are going to need to have LaTeX installed.
 It can be downloaded for Windows at <http://http://miktex.org/download> and for Mac at <http://tug.org/mactex/mactex-download.html>.
 Follow the instructions to install the necessary packages after downloading the (somewhat large) installer files.
 You may need to install a few extra LaTeX packages on your first attempt to knit as well.

+We use two fonts, EB Garamond and Source Code Pro, both are freely available online.
+You should install these before proceeding.

 To use **huskydown** from RStudio:

-1) Install the latest version of [RStudio](http://www.rstudio.com/products/rstudio/download/).
+1) Assuming you have already installed LaTeX and the fonts described above, install the latest version of [RStudio](http://www.rstudio.com/products/rstudio/download/).
 You can use huskydown without RStudio.
 For example, you can write the Rmd files in your favourite text editor (e.g. [atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/)).
 But RStudio is probably the easiest tool for writing both R code and text in your thesis.

 2) Install the **bookdown** and **huskydown** packages: